gotaproblem/pistorm-atari/README.md

 * 1 - power via the Atari
 This is okay for the final-cut, but for development, option 2 is suggested
 * 2 - power via USB
 If you are developing, which requires numerous power cycles, then this is the option for you.
 You will need to make sure USB power (5v) does not reach the PiStorm.
-The Pi4 GPIO header supplies 5v power on pins 2 and 4.
+The Pi GPIO header supplies 5v power on pins 2 and 4.
 These two pins need to be cut.
-As the Pi4 physically can not connect directly to the PiStorm, a header extension is needed - this is where you cut the pins - **do not cut the pins on the Raspberry Pi4 header.**
+As the Pi physically can not connect directly to the PiStorm, a header extension is needed - this is where you cut the pins - **do not cut the pins on the Raspberry Pi header.**

 * Header extension needed such as